Lotte Reiniger

 Conclusion

-In order to understand the causes and effects of metadata, the provenance of the data, i.e., the conditions under which it was created and its use, must be investigated:
+In order to understand the specific conditions and implications of metadata, we need to investigate the provenance of the data, the conditions under which they were created and there use:

-• Which individuals or organizations generated which data, under what premises, and for what purpose?
+• Which individuals or organizations generated the data, under what premises, and for what purpose?

-• Who is represented in databases and what remains invisible?
+• Who is represented in a database and what remains invisible?

-• What data was not collected in the first place – or was deleted?
+• What kind of data was overlooked, manipulated, or deleted?

 References